-In this section we present the timeline of the intermediate milestones of the United Nations efforts to set the world into a sustainable orbit, until the launch of the Sustainable Development Goals initiative in 2015.
-In what follows, we trace the chronological order of the events to understand how the term Sustainable Development has emerged.
+In this section the timeline, including the intermediate milestones, of the United Nations' efforts to set the world into a sustainable orbit is presented, until the launch of the Sustainable Development Goals initiative in 2015.
+In what follows, the chronological order of the events to understand how the term Sustainable Development has emerged is traced.
 More precisely:

-- 1982: during the World Charter for Nature in 1982 (United Nations-UN, 1982), the term sustainability appears. - 1987: the influential Brundtland Report (WCED, 1987) sets the foundations of the concept of sustainable development and triggered a burgeoning literature on the topic (e.g. Barbier, 1987; Pezzey & Toman, 2002). - 1992: during the Earth Summit in 1992 (UN, 1992) the term was further discussed in the Agenda 21, a lengthy report including forty chapters. - 1995: the World Summit on Social Development held in Copenhagen (UN, 1995) focused on the the social dimension of sustainability. - 2000: the Millennium Development Goals (MDGs) derived from the Millennium Declaration during the Millennium Summit (UN, 2000).
-The new agenda was comprised by eight goals and twenty one targets to be achieved for the next fifteen years, i.e. 2000-2015. - 2002: the World Summit held in Johannesburg in 2002 (UN, 2002), embraced the social dimension of sustainability in practice. - 2012: the Conference in Rio de Janeiro in 2012 (UN, 2012), endorsed the outcome of 2002 Summit placing additional attention on the social dimension of sustainable development. - 2014: The Open Working Group (OWG) of the UN General Assembly proposed the Sustainable Development Goals (SDGs) in July 2014 (UN, 2014).
+• 1982: during the World Charter for Nature in 1982 (United Nations-UN, 1982), the term sustainability appears.

-2015: The SDGs agreed and adopted in September 2015 (UN, 2015), including 17 goals and 169 targets to be achieved by 2030.
+- 1987: the influential Brundtland Report (WCED, 1987) sets the foundations of the concept of sustainable development and triggered a burgeoning literature on the topic (e.g. Barbier 1987; Pezzey and Toman 2002). - 1992: during the Earth Summit in 1992 (UN, 1992) the term was further discussed in the Agenda 21, a lengthy report including forty chapters. - 1995: The World Summit on Social Development held in Copenhagen (UN, 1995) focused on the the social dimension of sustainability. - 2000: The Millennium Development Goals (MDGs) derived from the Millennium Declaration during the Millennium Summit (UN, 2000).
+The new agenda was comprised by eight goals and twenty-one targets to be achieved for the next fifteen years, i.e. 2000-2015. - 2002: The World Summit held in Johannesburg in 2002 (UN, 2002), embraced the social dimension of sustainability in practice. - 2012: The Conference in Rio de Janeiro in 2012 (UN, 2012), endorsed the outcome of 2002 Summit placing additional attention on the social dimension of sustainable development. - 2014: The Open Working Group (OWG) of the UN General Assembly proposed the Sustainable Development Goals (SDGs) in July 2014 (UN, 2014). - 2015: The SDGs agreed and adopted in September 2015 (UN, 2015), including 17 goals and 169 targets to be achieved by 2030.

-The deadline for the MDGs expired in 2015 and the era of the SDGs has already begun.
+The MDGs served their purpose until 2015 and from that point onwards, the era of the SDGs begins.
 As mentioned, the MDGs comprised by a set of eight goals (Eradicate extreme hunger and poverty, Achieve universal primary education, Promote gender equality and empower women, Reduce child mortality, Improve maternal health, Combat HIV/AIDS, malaria and other diseases, Ensure environmental sustainability and Develop a global partnership for development) and 21 targets.
 The SDGs however embrace seventeen goals such as End Poverty in all its forms (1); Zero Hunger (2); Good Health and Well-Being (3); Quality Education (4); Gender equality and women's empowerment (5); Clean Water and Sanitation (6); Affordable and Clean Energy (7); Decent Work and Economic Growth (8); Industry, Innovation and Infrastructure (9); Reduced Inequalities (10); Sustainable Cities and Communities (11); Responsible Consumption and Production (12); Climate Action (13); Life Below Water (14); Life on Land (15); Peace, justice and strong institutions (16); Partnerships (17), instead of eight.
-The target set concerns a broader spectrum of reality by including 169 instead of 21 while there are a few hundreds of indicators as opposed to 60 under the MDGs.
+The target set concerns a broader spectrum of reality by including 169, instead of 21, while there are a few hundreds of indicators as opposed to 60 under the MDGs.